Salma-Zag/portfolio/hacks/breakout.md

       // Power-up state
       this.activePowerUp = null;
       this.powerUpTimer = 0;
-      this.powerUpDuration = 5000; // 5 seconds
+      this.powerUpDuration = 5000; // milliseconds

       // Brick configuration
       this.brickRows = 4;